Manufacturing Order Details

 - Materials can be added to or removed from MO by updating the Bill of Materials and pushing the update to the existing planned MO (before the order is started).

-Managing materials manually, line-by-line:
+Editing bookings of materials manually, line-by-line:

 - To increase booking of material, click "Add a booking" on the material's line.